spalamoor39148/MSCS-632-M80-GroupProject/c++_impementation/README_CPP_EXPENSE_TRACKER.md

 ## Features

 - **Add Expense:** Enter date (YYYY-MM-DD), amount, select category from a numbered list, and description.
 All fields are validated.
 - **View All Expenses:** See all expenses in a table with IDs, dates, amounts, categories, and descriptions.
-The current data file (persistent or sample) is always shown.
 - **Delete Expense by ID:** Remove an expense by its displayed ID.
 - **Filter by Category:** Select a category by number to view only those expenses.
 - **Filter by Date Range:** Enter start and end dates (YYYY-MM-DD) to view matching expenses.